IMPACT

 Long-Term Support

 Brain injury recovery can be a long and ongoing process.
-A CBIS can provide long-term support, helping you adjust to life after injury and achieve your full potential.They stay up-to-date on the latest research and best practices in brain injury rehabilitation.
+NCC’s Case Managers can provide long-term support, helping to adjust to life after injury.